difcul/aw/6_dynamic_web_applications/README.md

 <body onload='updatePhotos()'>
 ```

-Replace the PHP code to show the photos by defining the place where the photos will be shown:
+Replace the PHP code that reads and displays the photos by defining the place where the photos will be shown:

 ```php
 echo "<p><span id='latestPhotos'></span></p>"